KfearO/get_weather/README.md

 ## Be advised:
 **The library is provided as-is**
-**Because the library is using 'openweathermap.org' API I have no obligations and/or responsibility regarding accuracy of the weather data that will be returned and/or provided.**
+**I have no obligations and/or responsibility regarding accuracy of the weather data that will be returned and/or provided.**